weijiekoh/mixer/frontend/README.md

 `index.html` imports `index.less`.
 In turn, `index.less` imports all other
 stylesheets named `index.less` in various subfolders.

-We aim to achieve separation of concerns via convention.
+We use convention to separate of style concerns.

 - `constants.less`: defines colour values, lengths, font sizes, and any absolute values used by the other stylesheets.